 BY TOUR

-Tours run from Reykjavík take all day (approximately 10 hours) making regular stops along the way.
+Tours run from Reykjavík and take all day (approximately 10 hours), making regular stops along the way.

 1 – Waterfalls & Reynisfjara // This south coast tour runs from Reykjavík with excellent views of the Eyjafjallajökull glacier on the way.
 It visits the waterfalls of Seljalandsfoss and Skógafoss, before stopping at Reynisfjara beach to see the basalt columns.